murffer/DetectorSim/README.md

   + ParticleTracks - A demonstration of the track structure from different charged particles
   + RangeSim - Simulates the range of various charged particles

+The following simulations are intended to expore more complex interaction sof the a detector.

+  + LightYieldEDep - The light yield as a function of energy deposition and film thickness